vsnupoudel/Termpaper_Algorithms-and-DS-INF221/README.md

 - We attempt to prove that all of their runtimes are of the order of theta- n*log(n).

 - The proof would look more solid if we had collected at least 5 more data points of increasing list sizes.

-- However, as we were running on our own personal PCs, the largest numerical list we have consists of 10.48 floating point numbers.
+However, as we were running on our own personal PCs, the largest numerical list we have consists of 10.48 million floating point numbers.